-It’s got a deep, rich flavour of caramelized vegetables, and the satisfying feeling that can only come from eating eggs and potatoes (at least for me).
-This time, we ate it with some vegetables and dip and Greg’s father’s signature cucumber salad, the recipe for which I also hope to share with you this week (it’s incredibly simple, but also incredibly delicious).
+It's got a deep, rich flavour of caramelized vegetables, and the satisfying feeling that can only come from eating eggs and potatoes (at least for me).
+This time, we ate it with some vegetables and dip and G's father's signature cucumber salad.
 We all sat around a table in mid-day, broke bread and talked.
 Afterwards, we played games with the baby in the living room.
-I fell asleep on Greg’s shoulder while everyone was just sitting around and talking, and I didn’t even mind the sounds, the lights, or the thoughts.
+I fell asleep on G's shoulder while everyone was just sitting around and talking, and I didn't even mind the sounds, the lights, or the thoughts.
 I eventually woke up only because a particularly persistent baby kept putting books in my lap for me to read to him.
 It was a perfect afternoon of food, talk and play.

 Breakfast Rutabaga Rösti

 - 2 tablespoons Earth Balance or other vegan margarine or butter

 - 1 tablespoon olive oil

 - coarse kosher salt and freshly ground pepper to taste

 - Peel your rutabaga and slice it into thin crescent slices.
 Slice the onion thinly as well.